anthony-linaro/shrinkwrap/documentation/userguide/recipes.rst

 ``shrinkwrap run`` with the ``null`` runtime.

-Shrinkwrap expects both the FVP binary (e.g. FVP_Base_RevC-2xAEMvA) and its plugins (e.g. ScalableVectorExtension.so) to be on your path.
+Shrinkwrap expects both the FVP binary (e.g. FVP_Base_RevC-2xAEMvA) and its plugins (e.g. GenericTrace.so) to be on your path.
 The example below shows downloading and untaring the FVP and adding the required directories to the PATH.

 .. code-block:: shell